jonsavagek36/react-connect-4/README.md

 Animate the blocks falling down into place instead of simply appearing.
 Create a simple computer AI to play as Player 2.

+Sometime soon, I'll get to refactoring the code, convert as much as I can to being stateless, etc.